-, the securities being registered on t his form are to be offered on a delayed or continuous basis pursuant to Ru ale 415 under the Securities Act of 1933, check the e following box. curities for an offering pursuant to Rule 462(b) under the Securities Act, c ration statement for the same offering. \Box heck the following box and list the Securities Act m is a post-effective amendment f ective registration statement for the ĭled pursuant to Rule 462(c) under the Securities Act, check the following e same offering. \Box box and list the Securities Act registration statem ient m is a post-effective amendment f ective registration statement for the iled pursuant to Rule 462(d) under the Securities Act, check the following e same offering. $\hfill\Box$ g box and list the Securities Act registration statem nent ant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a celerated filer," "smaller reporting company" and "emerging growth con Large accelerated filer Accelerated filer Non-accelerated filer × Smaller reporting company
+If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the llowing box.
+If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act gistration statement number of the earlier effective registration statement for the same offering.
+If this form is a post-effective amendment filed pursuant to Rule $462(c)$ under the Securities Act, check the following box and list the Securities Act registration statement meters of the earlier effective registration statement for the same offering. \Box ent If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement mber of the earlier effective registration statement for the same offering. ent

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Check one): П П

+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company X Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. \Box